Bchass/BNT162b2-vaccine/README.md

 # BNT162b2-vaccine
-The point of this is to create an algorithm to figure out the RNA sequence of the BNT162b2-vaccine.
-Currently sitting at 60% efficiency.
+The point of this challenge is to create an algorithm to figure out the RNA sequence of the BNT162b2-vaccine.

 Came across:
 - [Reverse Engineering the source code of the BioNTech/Pfizer SARS-CoV-2 Vaccine](https://berthub.eu/articles/posts/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine/)